 We all already know that custom merchandise is an incredibly effective way of advertising – in a recent study from the British Promotional Merchandise Association (or BPMA), 83% of respondents went on to make a purchase from a company that supplied them with a promotional product.
-However, it’s important to make sure you pick the right custom merchandise – not only to make the investment as valuable as possible, but to help promote a consistent brand image.
+However, it’s important to make sure you pick the right promotional merchandise – not only to make the investment as valuable as possible, but to help promote a consistent brand image.
 That’s why we’re here – to take you through the process, give you some ideas, and help you pick the best custom merchandise for your company!

 The ‘Right’ Custom Merchandise?

 The BPMA have undertaken countless studies on this topic, but in their most recent study, they point to one trait as being the most important in choosing the right custom merchandise.

 A unique promotional product is more likely to ensure that you make an impression on a prospective customer – something like an interesting toy or game could be just the ticket, for example.
 However, they also suggest that it’s important for the product to usable and of a high quality, as that will make sure that it is kept around longer, giving you more impressions for your buck.
 A normal mug may not be ideal, but a mug with a big of a twist may also be the perfect pick.